Legharihasham/BotApp/README.md

 ```

 This will open a web interface where you can:
-1. Enter your Google Gemini API key (if not provided via .env file)
+1. Load the knowledge base (Groq API key loaded from .env file)
-2. Load the knowledge base
-3. Choose which data sources to use (PDFs, website, or both)
+2. Choose which data sources to use (PDFs, website, or both)
-4. Ask questions about your university
+3. Ask questions about your university

 ## How It Works